Ex-deputy chief negotiated resignation with police board during Convoy turmoil: affidavit | CBC News

 In 2021, he was charged with another two counts of discreditable conduct in connection to the Durham investigation.

-All of those charges were officially withdrawn by the OCPC on March 29 because the commision doesn't have jurisdiction to hear cases against resigned or retired police officers.
+All of those charges were officially withdrawn by the OCPC on March 29 because the commission doesn't have jurisdiction to hear cases against resigned or retired police officers.

 Jaswal swore affidavit in middle of force, board turmoil